Anyone dissatisfied with an Order from the Rental Office may appeal the decision to the Commission.

 Who informs the other party that I have filed an appeal?

-You must provide all parties with a copy of the Notice of Appeal.
-You can do this by email, by hand delivery, mail or registered mail.
+You can provide a copy of the Notice of Appeal to other parties by email, by hand delivery, mail or registered mail.
 If you don’t have the contact information for the other parties, please contact the Commission staff.

 Can I withdraw my appeal?